 Starting from the 15th century, defensive walls began to serve also non-military purposes.
 The first mention of the use of the tower on the mint comes from 1412, and for residential purposes from 1430.
 An example of the widely used adaptation of the towers was the reconstruction of three of them at the Dark Gate in the sixteenth century.
 With the process of rebuilding and using elements of fortifications for civil purposes, town council tried to fight.
 The defensive value of the fortifications was also weakened by the piercing of wicket gates, as well as the demolition of a significant part of the wall from the south, in connection with the construction of a complex of Jesuit buildings.
 The systematic demolition of the fortifications was initiated by the Prussians after the partitions of Poland in 1797.
 It lasted until the middle of the nineteenth century, but quite a few fragments of the walls were dismantled at the turn of the nineteenth and twentieth centuries.

 A defensive wall was built of brick tied in the monk bond and set on a stone foundation.
-It had a thickness of 1,0-1,2 meter.
+It had a thickness of 1-1,2 meter.
 The height was, together with the battlement, probably more than 7 meters.
-It was crowned with a battlement, under which the defenders sidewalk ran from the inside.
+It was crowned with a battlement, under which the defenders wall-walk ran from the inside.
+The merlons were about 2.1 meters long, and were separated by about 0.65 meters gaps.
 In the early modern period the crown of some sections of the walls was rebuilt.
 It received a simple closure, with a row of arrowslits below.
 Too little berm on a brick walkway required to be expanded with wooden platforms.

 Until today have survived, fragments of the defensive wall at Ludgard street, a reconstructed section of the wall together with the “Firefighters” Tower and the Catherina Tower, the Gun Tower from the outer fortification ring and the southern part of the later outer walls near the former Wrocław Gate.